 These are usually the signs which help to distinguish between a migraine and a headache.
 Migraines also usually have a throbbing pain associated with them.

-Order online – you can order Imigran Nasal Spray from online doctor services like ours.
-If you feel like you need treatment for your migraine because over the counter painkillers are not effective, then use our convenient service to order Imigran.
+Order online – you can order Imigran nasal spray from online doctor services like ours.
+If you feel like you need treatment for your migraine because over the counter painkillers are not effective, you could use our convenient service to order Imigran.

-To order you will first need to fill in a simple online questionnaire.
+To order you’ll first need to fill in a simple online questionnaire.
 Our doctors will review the answers you give to determine your suitability.
-If you are approved, the Imigran Nasal Spray will be sent direct to you via post or courier.
+If you’re approved, the Imigran nasal spray will be sent direct to you via post or courier.

 We only sell 20mg doses in packs of 2 or 6 doses.
-If you need to re-order, then you will need to complete the questionnaire again to make sure the Imigran Nasal Spray is safe for you to continue to use when a migraine occurs.
+If you need to re-order, then you’ll need to complete the questionnaire again to make sure the Imigran nasal spray is safe for you to continue to use when a migraine occurs.

-Order offline – alternatively, you can visit your GP who will assess your needs and provide you with a prescription for Imigran Nasal Spray if they feel you are suitable to use it.
+Order offline – alternatively, you can visit your GP who will assess your needs and provide you with a prescription for Imigran nasal spray if they feel you’re suitable to use it.

-You could try Imigran as long as you have migraines and you don’t have any previous health conditions or current medications that make taking Imigran unsafe.
+You could try Imigran as long as you have migraines and you do not have any previous health conditions or current medications that make taking Imigran unsafe.

 How will it help me? – Imigran nasal spray is used to treat migraine headaches by reducing the width of the blood vessels in the head.
 Migraines are thought to be caused by a temporary widening of blood vessels in the head.
 Imigran nasal spray contains an active ingredient called sumatriptan which works to reduce the widening of the blood vessels and so relieves the symptoms associated with migraine headaches.

-Current medications – there are some migraine medications which cannot be used alongside the Imigran Nasal Spray.
-If you are already taking these you might not be able to use Imigran as well.
+Current medications – there are some migraine medications which cannot be used alongside the Imigran nasal spray.
+If you’re already taking these you might not be able to use Imigran as well.
 See the 'Possible Drug Interactions' section to the right.

-Personal circumstances – you shouldn’t use the Imigran Nasal Spray if:
+Personal circumstances – you should not use Imigran nasal spray if you: